Legionof7/GRPOdx/README.md

 #### Training Mode
 When training, the script will:
-1. Load the disease definitions from `diseases.json`
-2. Initialize the model with LoRA adapters
+1. Initialize the model with LoRA adapters
+2. Generate dynamic disease scenarios using GPT-4o-mini
-3. Create a training dataset with random disease scenarios
+3. Create a training dataset with these varied medical conditions
 4. Train using GRPO for the specified number of steps
 5. Save the trained model to the specified output path

 #### Testing Mode
 When testing, the script will:
+1. Generate random disease scenarios using GPT-4o-mini
-1. Run diagnostic episodes with simulated patients
+2. Run diagnostic episodes with simulated patients
-2. Evaluate the model's diagnostic accuracy
+3. Evaluate the model's diagnostic accuracy
-3. Optionally use GPT-4o-mini for more realistic patient responses
+4. Optionally use GPT-4o-mini for more realistic patient responses

 #### Interactive Mode
 In interactive mode, you can: